 Blades

-There are four types of table saw blades, each determined by their shape, grind, and teeth.
+There are four types of table saw blades, identified by their shape, grind, and teeth.

 Flat Top Grind

 Flat top grind (FTG) blades have teeth that sit square to the saw plate.
-They cut through the wood, much like a chisel.
-They rip the wood perpendicular to the grain and don’t produce clean cuts.
+They cut through the wood like a chisel, ripping it perpendicular to the grain, and don’t provide a smooth finish.

 Alternate Top Bevel

-The teeth on an alternate top bevel (ATB) blade are angled with every second tooth angled in the opposite direction.
-The function of the ATB blade is to shear the wood.
-These blades are all-purpose.
+The teeth of an alternate top bevel (ATB) blade are angled, with every pair of teeth facing in opposite directions.
+ATB blades are designed to shear the wood and they are all-purpose.

 Combination

-Combination blades or alternate top bevel raker blades (ATBR) consist of 50 teeth arranged in groups of five.
-There are four ATB blades followed by a raker tooth like the one found on the FTG.
+Combination blades or alternate top bevel raker blades (ATBR) have 50 teeth arranged in groups of five.
+There are four ATB blades followed by a raker tooth similar to the one found on the flat top grind blade.
+These blades are designed for crosscutting.

 Triple-Chip Grind

-The final variety is the triple-chip grind (TCG) blade.
-It consists of alternating chamfered and raker teeth.
-The chamfered teeth rough cut, while the raker teeth clean it up.
-This is the blade to use when sawing dense material like plastic laminate and Corian.
+The final blade type is the triple-chip grind (TCG) blade.
+It has alternating chamfered and raker teeth.
+The chamfered teeth provide a rough cut, while the raker teeth clean up after them.
+This is the best blade for dense materials such as plastic laminate and Corian.

-TCG blades also slice through non-ferrous metals like brass and aluminum.
+TCG blades can also slice through non-ferrous metals such as brass and aluminum.

 Cutting Capacity

-Unlike band saws which allow you to change the angle of the table to cut bevels, table saws have blades that adjust.
-Even the smaller models have this ability.
+Unlike band saws which allow you to adjust the angle of the table to cut bevels, on table saws, it is the blade that can be moved.
+Even the smallest models have this ability.

-You are limited to the angles it can cut, with most table saw blades adjusting between 0 degrees and 45 degrees.
-Given that these are the two most commonly used angles, you should be fine.
+Your cutting angles will be limited, with most table saw blades adjusting between 0 and 45 degrees.
+As these are the two most commonly-used angles, this shouldn’t be an issue for most tasks.

-So what is cutting capacity?
-It doesn’t refer to the maximum length of wood you can rip-cut.
-That is infinite.
-It refers to the maximum width of the wood you can cut.
-Generally, the bigger the saw, the larger the capacity.
+Cutting capacity doesn’t refer to the maximum length of wood you can cut.
+It refers to the maximum width allowed by the size of the blade and table.
+In general, the bigger the saw, the larger the capacity.

 Speed and Control

-When thinking about speed, try to look past the motor RPM and focus on the rate the arbor spins at.
+When considering speed, try to look past the motor’s RPM and focus on the rate that the arbor spins.

-Some table saws have a motor RPM of 3,450, and yet the arbor spins at 4,500.
-On the flip side, you can buy one make of jobsite saw with a motor RPM of 20,000.
-But the arbor spins between 2,000 and 4,000 RPM.
+Some table saws have a motor RPM of 3,450, but the arbor spins at 4,500.
+On the other hand, you might buy a jobsite saw with a motor RPM of 20,000 but an arbor that spins at between 2,000 and 4,000 RPM.

-Some table saws have variable speed control.
-You can also attach speed controllers to your table saw for variable power.
+Some table saws offer variable speed control.
+You can also attach speed controllers to your table saw to adjust its power.

-When shopping for a table saw, ask if it has speed control.
-You should also ask if it has a soft-start feature to save unnecessary vibrations when you start up the saw.
+When shopping for a table saw, ask whether or not it has speed control.
+You should also ask if it has a soft-start feature to avoid excessive vibrations when you start it up.

 Switch Position